Convex-Dev/design/docs/cad/003_encoding/README.md

 0x31 <VLC Count = n> <Child Blob Value>(repeated 2-16 times)
 ```

-Every Blob encoding starts with the Tag byte and a VLC-encoded length.
+Every Blob encoding starts with the tag byte and a VLC-encoded length.

 Encoding then varies depending on the Blob length `n`.
 - If 4096 bytes or less, the bytes of the Blob are encoded directly (`n` bytes following the VLC Count)
 - If more than 4096 bytes, the Blob is broken up into a tree of child Blobs, where each child except the last is the maximum sized child possible for a child Blob (4096, 65536, 1048576 etc.), and the last child contains all remaining bytes data.
 Up to 16 children are allowed before the tree must grow to the next level.

-Implementations MAY include whatever data or encoding they wish within Blobs.
+Applications MAY include whatever data or encoding they wish within Blobs.

-Implementations SHOULD use Blobs for binary data where the data is not otherwise meaningfully represented as a CAD3 type.
+Applications SHOULD use Blobs for binary data where the data is not otherwise meaningfully represented as a CAD3 type.
 Examples might include PNG format image data, a binary database file, or text in an encoding other than UTF-8.

+Applications SHOULD use Blobs for data which is normally represented as a string of bytes, e.g. cryptographic hashes or signatures.

 Because child Blobs are likely to be non-embedded (because of encoding size) they will usually be replaced with Refs (33 bytes length).
 Thus a typical large Blob will have a top level cell encoding of a few hundred bytes, allowing for a few child Refs and a final child for the remaining bytes (which may be embedded).